 3.6 Applications

-Light operated SCR switches have many applications in many fields it can used in home and industry.
-One of applications we can see it every day which is illumination of streets.
+Light operated SCR switches have many applications in many fields; it can be used at houses and in industry.
+One of the applications we can see it every day which is the illumination of streets.

 3.7 Summary